AlexGovr/HappyApi/README.md

 ## POST /couriers
 Creates new couriers
-Request must contain json with a list of couriers' data Each data element must provide unic courier_id, courier_type , regions and working hours field.
+Request must contain json with a list of couriers' data Each data element must provide unic courier_id, courier_type, regions and working hours field.
 All fields are requiried Input fields:
     courier_id - integer
     courier_type - one of ["car", "bike", "foot"] strings